 Indiana Extended Foster Care Program – Collaborative Care

 The Fostering Connections to Success and Increasing Adoptions Act of 2008 is federal legislation that was written to provide assistance from the federal government to states in order to improve outcomes for children and youth in foster care.
 Through this legislation states may extend and allow for reentry into foster care.
 Collaborative Care is Indiana extended foster care program.
-Collaborative Care is designed for young adults age 18 up to 20 who voluntarily request to remain or reenter into foster care with services.
+Collaborative Care is designed for young adults from age 18 until they turn 21 who voluntarily request to remain or reenter into foster care with services.

 Voluntary Older Youth Services